For Index of Brides, CLICK

 Rev. R. Garrett, of Conway.
 The parlor was beautifully decorated with an arch

-the guests sat down to a dainty wedding tea.
-The table was very nicely
+sat down to a dainty wedding tea.
+The table was very nicely decorated, the

-decorated. the bride's wedding cake was in the centre with red and white
+bride's wedding cake was in the centre with red and white streamers to the

 Palmer, glass cream jug, sugar bowl, butter dish, spoon holder, berry dish